 General Data Protection Regulation will come into force on May 25, 2018.
 It will be applicable to all 28 EU states.
 GDPR was passed in April 2016 by European Parliament and officially became part of EU legislation.
 It has replaced the existing outdated data protection directive (1995).

-To make Europe fit for the global age, European Commission set out a plan and proposed reforms in the existing data protection directive in 2012.
-Its aim was to provide EU citizens better protection and privacy across Europe.
+To make Europe fit for the global age, the European Commission set out a plan and proposed reforms in the existing data protection directive in 2012.
+Its aim was to provide EU citizens with better protection and privacy across Europe.

 The provisions were finalized after four years of debate and brainstorming and agreement was reached over what should be reformed and how.

 The standard set by GDPR is demanding and businesses will require surplus investments and skilled administration to meet the high standards.
-Therefore all companies and businesses across EU were given a time of 2 – years to make necessary arrangements and changes in their companies’ laws for the adoption of GDPR.
+Therefore all companies and businesses across the EU were given a time of 2 – years to make necessary arrangements and changes in their companies’ laws for the adoption of GDPR.

 Who does GDPR apply to?

 GDPR applies to every individual, company or organization who either is controller or processor of personal data of EU residents.
-Its provisions will ensure protection and privacy of EU citizens’ personal data and regulate its storage and transfer.
+Its provisions will ensure the protection and privacy of EU citizens’ personal data and regulate its storage and transfer.